firefly¶

 functions as a web service.
 In turn, the functions can be accessed over a

 REST based API or RPC like client.
-In short, firefly
+In short, firefly puts your

 functions on steroids.